BlakeDarrow/DarrowTools/_sources/ThisToThat.rst.txt

 But that's not all - this tool also creates a direct link between Marmoset and Blender to Substance Painter!
 This means that changes to your mesh or texture maps can be solved with a single click.
 No more tedious reimporting of texture maps or reloading meshes - just press "Open In Painter" and all of your files will be up to date for texturing in Substance Painter.

-This tool includes other time-saving features such as auto collection management, high/low exporting, the ability to open in Marmoset, and much more!
+This tool includes other time-saving features such as auto collection management, high/low exporting, the ability to open in Marmoset, open in Painter, and much more!

 .. raw:: html